Streptococcal pyrogenic exotoxin: Location of genes

 The speB and speJ genes are located in the core bacterial chromosome of all strains of S. pyogenes.
-However, despite its presence and high levels of conservation in the nucleotide sequence, 25-40% of these strains do not express the SpeB toxin in significant amounts.
+However, despite its presence and high levels of conservation in the nucleotide sequence, 25–40% of these strains do not express the SpeB toxin in significant amounts.

-In contrast, speA, speC and speH-M are encoded by bacteriophages.
+In contrast, speA, speC and speH-M are encoded within prophages, bacteriophage genomes that have integrated into the chromosome of the host bacterium genome.

 There is a lack of consensus over the location of the speG gene, which has been attributed to both the core chromosome and lysogenic phages.

 Protein structure

 SpeB is a 28 kDa protein with three major forms, mSpeB1, mSpeB2 and mSpeB3, which are categorized by variations the primary amino acid sequence.
 Three amino acids, C192, H340, and W357, are vital for enzymatic activity in all variants.
 The toxin contains a canonical papain-like domain, and mSpeB2 has an additional human integrin binding domain.

-All superantigenic streptococcal pyrogenic exotoxins contain two major conserved protein domains that are linked by an α-helix, which consist of an amino-terminal oligosoccharide/oligonucleotide binding fold and a carboxy-terminal β-grasp domain, as well as dodecapeptide binding region.
+All superantigenic streptococcal pyrogenic exotoxins contain two major conserved protein domains that are linked by an α-helix, which consist of an amino-terminal oligosaccharide/oligonucleotide binding fold and a carboxy-terminal β-grasp domain, as well as a dodecapeptide binding region.
 SpeA also has a cystine loop, a low-affinity α-chain MHC II binding site, and the Vβ-TCR binding site.
 SpeC, SpeG, SpeH and SpeJ contains a Zn2+-dependent high β-chain MHC II binding site in addition to the low affinity site present in SpeA, and lacks the cystine loop.
 SpeH also has an additional α3-β8 loop that mediates the specificity of the toxin's Vβ-TCR binding site.